 Q:WHO RUNS QUEST HOUSE?

-A: Quest House is organized by Meiko Xavier, a transmasculine individual that has been in transition for 12 years, and went through this surgically assisted ceremony himself in 2016.
+A: Quest House is organized by Meiko Xavier, a transmasculine individual that has been in transition for over 13 years, and went through this surgically assisted ceremony himself in 2016.

 Q: IS QUEST HOUSE A SPACE FOR ALL TRANS FOLKS TO RECOVER POST OP?